4 Ways to Adapt your Business During COVID-19

-Streamlining marketing initiatives leads into an interesting segway that is how to interact with your audience who are in self isolation.
-No doubt, they will be on their phones more, meaning the over saturation of digital ads will be more prominent, making it all the more important to find creative alternatives to attract and keep their attention.
+Streamlining marketing initiatives leads to an interesting segway that is how to interact with your audience who are in self-isolation.
+No doubt, they will be on their phones more, meaning the over-saturation of digital ads will be more prominent, making it all the more important to find creative alternatives to attract and keep their attention.

 Offering incentives for consumers to interact with your brand during these times of isolation can also be another method of increasing and retaining their attention.
-Offering limited time free consultations over the phone or via virtual mediums or perhaps virtual therapy sessions at a reduced rates are just some ways to keep your business relevant in such volatile times.
+Offering limited-time free consultations over the phone or via virtual mediums or perhaps virtual therapy sessions at reduced rates are just some ways to keep your business relevant in such volatile times.

 These three points are perhaps the most fundamental for businesses right now.
-Regardless if your business is running on half capacity, or not at all.
-It is essential that you evaluate your business and current assets and take a look at how repurposing financials and people-power to best suit your business in this time of uncertainty.
+Regardless of your business is running at half capacity, or not at all.
+It is essential that you evaluate your business and current assets and take a look at how repurposing financials and people-power to best suits your business in this time of uncertainty.

 Labatt, originally a beer brewery has repurposed itself to produce hand sanitizers to fight COVID-19, you can read up on the details here.
 Harvey and Swiss Chalet have a deal ongoing where they are offering all frontline workers 50% off their takeout/delivery meals.
 On a local scale, offering deals that support our amazing healthcare and frontline workers in any way – is a method of adapting.

-Adapting to keep consumers engaged during this time is the short term aspects you need to consider.
-Long term thinking for your business involves forming processes for a post COVID-19 market.
-With daily updates from government officials, it is important to stay up to day on government resources that have been made available.
-Check their websites to see if your business is eligible for those compensation or benefits.
+Adapting to keep consumers engaged during this time is the short-term aspect you need to consider.
+Long-term thinking for your business involves forming processes for a post-COVID-19 market.
+With daily updates from government officials, it is important to stay up to date on government resources that have been made available.
+Check their websites to see if your business is eligible for those compensations or benefits.
 Educating your employees on the transpiring events and how it will affect their day to day, and keeping your partners and community informed is a step in the right direction.